 2/ Average rating from Fitch, Standard & Poor's and Moody's.
+The minimum long term credit rating required by the BCRP for its correspondents banks is A+ and for securities held in its portfolio is AA -.

 &lt;sup>1 The concept used by the Central Bank is consistent with the paragraph 424 of the Manual of the Balance of